alvaroleva/TFG_collabs/README.md

 ### Author: Álvaro Leva Ligero.
 #### Director/s: Elena Arbelo, Flavio Palmieri

-This repository includes all the Python scripts developed during the second phase of the project.
-It contains:
+This repository includes all the scripts developed during the project.
-* **p01:** Load of ECG-derived biomarkers and merge with clinical data.
+* **Phase 1 (MATLAB): Signal pre-processing and extraction of ECG-derived biomarkers**
+  * Read ISHNE signal and 3min-segmentation of the 24h-Holter recording
+  * Signal averaging
+  * Beat delineation
+  * 12-lead ECG-biomarkers computation
+* **Phase 2 (Python): Evaluation of supervised classification models in the task of differentiation of the symptomatic and asymptomatic BrS condition**
-* **p02:** Data imputation and exploratory analysis.
+  * Data cleaning and homogeneization, first exploratory analysis and Data imputation.
-* **Model optimization and validation:** KNN, SVM, RF and XGBoost.
+  * Optimization and evaluation of different classifiers: KNN, SVM, RF and XGBoost.

 ---
 **ABSTRACT**